linearregression/course-notes/irrational-behavior/week01.md

 Happens when we're not sure how to evaluate the options

 Inflation - lion seals, school choice, etc. Pushing past optimal because of local context.

+# 1.5 Long-lasting effects of decisions
+Anchoring - price of coffee - rational vs. self-herding Social proof (follow others) is similar to consistency (follow yourself)

+Framing
+Starbucks vs Dunkin Donuts - Starbucks made a new category to break away from previous coffee decisions